 Synchronization SoftwareAllSync is powerful and versatile synchronization software that can be used to synchronize folders on two computers, and also as a backup and restore application.
-Uniquely, it has exceptionally good support to synchronise your local hard drive with a remote server.
+Uniquely, it has exceptionally good support to synchronize your local hard drive with a remote server.
 AllSync can update a remote server with the latest files from your local copy, and update your local copy with files created by the remote server, making it an invaluable tool for anyone who maintains backups.
 For this reason alone, it has become our synchronization and backup tool of choice.

 If you need to keep folders on two computers in sync, such as your desktop and your laptop, AllSync can do it.
-You can synchronise entire folders, or folder trees, but it's easy to exclude certain files or folders from synchronization if needed, using the graphical interface or filter rules - which can use wildcards or regular expression syntax.
+You can synchronize entire folders, or folder trees, but it's easy to exclude certain files or folders from synchronization if needed, using the graphical interface or filter rules - which can use wildcards or regular expression syntax.
 The smart sync algorithm can detect when files have been changed at either or both ends, so that you won't lose work by replacing one changed file with another.

 AllSync is also an excellent backup tool.
 You can mirror the contents of one folder to another, to create a backup.
 AllSync handles backing up open files with ease.
 You can create compressed backup archives in the industry standard Zip format.
 Use of the Zip64 standard means even the largest files can be backed up safely, and the optional 256-bit AES encryption means that your backups can be kept secure as well.
 The remote computer you are backing up to or synchronizing with can be on your local network, or halfway round the world.